SougataMukherjee/DSA-and-Algo/readme.md

 Input: nums = [1,1,2,1,1], k = 3
 Output: 2
 Explanation: The only sub-arrays with 3 odd numbers are [1,1,2,1] and [1,2,1,1].<br>
+//Q133 Find the first continuous subarray in a non-negative integer array arr[] whose sum equals target, and return its 1-based start and end indices; return [-1] if no such subarray exists.<br>
+Input: arr[] = [1, 2, 3, 7, 5], target = 12
+Output: [2, 4]
+Explanation: The sum of elements from 2nd to 4th position is 12.<br>

 # prefix sum